-OHFA will not issue a funding agreement for the BGF award until 1) Board approval , 2) federal commitment requirements have been met, and 3) submission of all required due diligence.
+OHFA will not issue a funding agreement for the BGF award until 1) Board approval, 2) federal commitment requirements have been met, and 3) until OHFA's legal department has determined that all required due diligence has been submitted.
 Due Diligence shall be submitted before requesting a closing date, as described in the OHFA Loan Closing Procedures document on the OHFA Loan Closing webpage.
 OHFA cannot commence the closing process without all due diligence being submitted no later than 30 days prior to the estimated loan closing date.